DragonSenses/complete-ecommerce-store/architectural-decision-log.md

 ### Product page with Add-To-Cart functionality

-Now we can finally add the functionality to an individual product.
-We do this inside the `Info` component.
+Now we can finally add an individual product to the cart in both the individual product page and the preview modal (found in the `ProductCard` when a user hovers over).
+Both places use the `Info` component, where we can add the functionality to add items to the cart.

 `ecommerce-store\components\Info.tsx`
 ```tsx